pudly/schmopera-hugo/content/articles/loc-luisa-miller.md

 </figure>

 Indeed, if _Luisa Miller_ lacks in recognizable tunes, it makes up for with interesting moments of orchestration, structure, and drama.
 Especially noteworthy were striking moments of a cappella ensemble singing as well as colorful doublings and dove-tailings between the orchestra and voices.
 It was fascinating to observe the progression of the opera, from a rather matter-of-fact first act, to an increasingly complex second act, leading to an electrifying Verdian finale.
 Director Francesca Zambello, returning to LOC after last season's _West Side Story_ for this production of Luisa Miller, notes Verdi's compositional "transition" over the course of the opera with Act III being the work's, and by extension Verdi's, "arrival."

+> When their fates finally collide at the opera's conclusion, the singers' embodiment of their characters was gripping and heart wrenching.

 This same sense of arrival toward the end of the opera was felt from the stage.
 Though simple, this production's set was visually pleasing and really placed the dramatic onus on the music and, ultimately, the singers.
 Designed by Michael Yeargan, the set consisted of a prominent backdrop of painted forests, their tone and shade reflecting the states of mind of the characters.
 During the opera's final 20 minutes, I was completely engrossed in the doomed fortunes of the main characters.